What is Science Showoff?

 I want you to come to my town / organise a gig with my conference

 Brilliant.
 We’d love to.
-We’ve gigged at the Manchester Science Festival, The Green Man Festival, with the British Science Association Science Communication Conference, SpotOn London and loads more!
+We’ve gigged at the British Science Festival, Manchester Science Festival, The Green Man Festival, the Cardiff Science Festival, with the British Science Association Science Communication Conference, SpotOn London, Birmingham Repertory Theatre’s Epic Encounters Season and loads more!

 We’ll need you to find someone who will pay for our trainfares and hotels, though.
 Email us to find out more.